lusamek/OpenCalphad/README.md

 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/Guide-OC-VM-P01.jpg)

 ## 4. Start
 After the user can use the context menu of the virtual machine, as indicated in the screenshot (screenshot #4), to start the machine.
 "Start" will be displayed (screenshot #4).
 The virtual machine will boot.
-It will take 1-2 minutes of boot time.
-After boot time, OpenCalphad software will be launched directly.
+It will take 1-2 minute(s) of boot time.
+After the boot of the system, OpenCalphad will be launched directly.
 The virtual machine is running OC on the Linux operating system.
+The window manager is IceWM.

 Screenshot #4:
 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/Guide-OC-VM-P02.jpg)